sirajpathan/jquery_drag/README.md

     revertToOgPos: true
 });

-revertToOgPos values are 'true' or 'false'
+//revertToOgPos values are 'true' or 'false'

+$('.drop').droppable({
+    singleItem: true  // this will allow only single item to be dropped into droppable and it will revert the Item which is already dropped.
+});